bartvanhalder/owlin-apidocs/README.md

   "permissions": {}
 }

-search_response = requests.post("http://jsapi.devstar.owlin.com:80/news-searches", data=json.dumps(example_search), headers={"authorization": auth_token}).text
+search_response = requests.post("{0}/news-searches".format(base_url), data=json.dumps(example_search), headers={"authorization": auth_token}).text
 search_dict = json.loads(search_response)
 ```

-The keywords we used to define the search are divided between two tags: **should** and **should not**; the words in *should* are the ones we want in our articles, the ones in *should not* are the ones we would like to filter out.
+The keywords we used to define the search are divided between two tags: `should` and `should not`; the words in `should` are the ones we want in our articles, the ones in `should not` are the ones we would like to filter out.
 A single tag contains a list of rules.

 A rule is defined by:
-* a string with the minimum number of matching terms, which can also be set to *"all"* if you want all of them to appear in the filtered articles.
+* `match`, associated to a string with the minimum number of matching terms, which can also be set to *"all"* if you want all of them to appear in the filtered articles.
 Note that matching a single term equals to a logical *OR*, while matching all the terms works like a logical *AND* between them.
 * a list of search expressions, each encoded as a string. **?** and **!** can be used as wildcards, where *?* represents any character and *!* any sequence of characters.
 * two boolean values that tell our back-end if to look for the specified terms just in the title of the article, just in the body, or in both.